bryanmiller/gsselect/urltoo_readme.txt

 contain a link to a finding chart.
 The "ready" parameter is used to determine whether to mark the observation as Prepared (Ready) or not (and thereby generate the TOO trigger).

+The exposure time parameter, if given, only sets the exposure time in the instrument "static component", which is tied to the first sequence step.
+Any exposure times defined in additional instrument iterators in the template observation sequence will not be changed.
+If the exposure time is not given then the value defined in the template observation is used.
+The exposure time must be an integer between 1 and 1200 seconds.

 Special characters or line-feeds in the text notes must be URL encoded.